How to Bet on Kentucky Derby 2022 in CO | Colorado Sports Betting Guide

 Kentucky Derby Expert Picks | Kentucky Derby Predictions 2022

-So far this year, White Abarrio has won two important Derby preps at Gulfstream Park with his most recent win at the Florida Derby by a length of 1 ¼ .
-White Abarrio has a perfect stalking running style for the Kentucky Derby.
+So far this year, White Abarrio has won two important Derby preps at Gulfstream Park with his most recent win coming at the Florida Derby by a length of 1 ¼.
+White Abarrio has a perfect stalking running style for the Kentucky Derby and is also Andrew Beyers’ top pick in the field.

 While the colt drew post number 15, he should be able to angle out from afar to position himself for a strong finish, as he’s done in all five of his starts.